 In some ways, buying a foreclosure home in Washington State is similar to a “regular” real estate transaction.
 In other ways, it’s very different.
 So it’s important to have a basic understanding of the foreclosure buying process before you take the plunge.

-Here are five tips for buying a foreclosed home in Washington.
+Here are 5 tips for buying a foreclosed home in WA State.

 1. Understand how the process is different.

 In a traditional real estate transaction, the home buyer deals directly with the homeowner who is selling the property.
 Even though the communications are often conveyed through real estate agents, the buyer presents an offer directly to the homeowner(s).

 Buying a foreclosed home in Washington works a bit differently.
 For one thing, the homeowner is out of the picture.
 Houses get foreclosed on when a homeowner defaults, or stops making the mortgage payments.
 The home is essentially repossessed by the bank or institution that funded the purchase, and then the house eventually makes its way back on the market.